 Operating System - File System

-File structure is a structure, which is according to a required format that operating system can understand.
+A File Structure should be according to a required format that the operating system can understand.

 A file has a certain defined structure according to its type.